nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'datadirectory' => '/var/www/nextcloud/data',

-Where user files are stored; this defaults to ``data/`` in the Nextcloud directory.
+Where user files are stored.
 The SQLite database is also stored here, when you use SQLite.

+Default to ``data/`` in the Nextcloud directory.

 ::